A review of the global threats to the world’s Numeniini (curlews, godwits & Upland Sandpiper) does not make for good reading.

 The phrase ‘Least Concern’ may be misleading.
 Although half of the species covered in this review (6 out of 13) are still classified by IUCN/BirdLife as being of ‘Least Concern’ there are important caveats for these species within the COP11 report.
 Bar-tailed Godwit was classified as ‘Least Concern’ until a few months ago, when a major, sudden drop in adult survival for two populations (menzbieri & baueri) using the East-Asian Australian Flyway was reported.
 The current list of ‘Least Concern’ species is:

 Upland Sandpiper – Declining nesting success is being recorded.

 Whimbrel – Up to nine subspecies have been described, four of which are declining in number.
 Demographic trends are completely unknown for five subspecies.

 Little Curlew – Population is only 180,000 and numbers may be declining.

 Long-billed Curlew – Numbers appear to be stable (only 160,000) but there have been previous extinctions in 7 US states and large parts of Canada.
 New climate change predictions suggest major threat to breeding population.

 Marbled Godwit – Only an estimated 174,000 individuals remain.
 Two of the three breeding populations are made up of only 2,000 individuals each.

-Hudsonian Godwit – Only an estimated 77,000 remain, with a decline in the major Canadian population, where there has been reduced nesting & fledging success.
+Hudsonian Godwit – Only an estimated 41,000 remain, with a decline in the major Canadian population, where there has been reduced nesting & fledging success.
 The species was added to Canada’s ‘threatened species’ list in 2019 based upon this report from COSEWIC)